Anh-Vinh/Image-Captioning/README.md

 - Optimizer: Adam

 # Data
 The Flickr8k dataset from Kaggle contains 8,000 images with 5 captions per image.
-Data Split: The dataset is split using an 8:1:1 ratio:
+The dataset is split using an 8:1:1 ratio:
 - Training set: 6,400 images
 - Validation set: 800 images
 - Test set: 800 images